 Is Bit O Honey gluten-free?

-Many people can not, or should not, eat foods or snacks with gluten in it.
+Many people can not, or should not, eat foods or snacks with gluten in them.
 The good news is it appears that Bit-O-Honey is gluten-free, so enjoy!

 As always you should check several sources to confirm that a food item is gluten-free.
 We cannot be totally sure that all information we receive is correct or up to date.